-For many years we have been supplying and using Sony LTO tapes, this page focuses on LTO tape technology and how they are made.
-They are not the most expensive or cheapest, but what you do get is first class support and service when using Sony LTO tape media.
+For many years we have been supplying and using LTO Ultrium tapes, this page focuses on LTO tape technology and how they are made.
+They are not the most expensive or cheapest, but what you do get is first class support and service when using LTO Ultrium tape media.
 Their attention to detail and quality processes are world class.

 An LTO tape needs to be robust as it contains critical company data that needs to be protected.
 Throughout it's life a tape will be loaded, un-loaded, dropped and it may also be subject to various temperature changes.
 In an emergency you need to ensure the data you backed up is intact.
 As mentioned our preferred choice is Sony.